carbon-language/carbon-lang/explorer/ast/README.md

 All node types in the AST are derived from [`AstNode`](ast_node.h), and use [LLVM-style RTTI](https://llvm.org/docs/HowToSetUpLLVMStyleRTTI.html) to support safe down-casting and similar operations.
-Each abstract class `Foo` in the hierarchy has a `kind` method which returns a enum `FooKind` that identifies the concrete type of the object, and a `FooKind` value can be safely `static_cast`ed to `BarKind` if that value represents a type that's derived from both `Foo` and `Bar`.
+Each abstract class `Foo` in the hierarchy has a `kind` method which returns an enum `FooKind` that identifies the concrete type of the object, and a `FooKind` value can be safely `static_cast`ed to `BarKind` if that value represents a type that's derived from both `Foo` and `Bar`.